Sonali Patel

 Partner, New York

-Sonali is a partner in The Bridgespan Group’s New York office, where she co-leads both the environmental area of expertise and global sourcing and diligence.
+Sonali is a partner in Bridgespan’s New York office, where she co-leads both the environmental area of expertise and global sourcing and diligence.
 She joined Bridgespan in 2014 and has since led multiple engagements both in the US and globally.
 Her primary areas of focus are global development (with an emphasis on issues of equity) and climate change, where she is a sought-after advisor.
 She has worked with individual philanthropists, family philanthropies, institutional philanthropy, large INGOs, and equity-focused NGOs.

 Her career has spanned two decades both in for-profit and nonprofit consulting.
 Her nonprofit experience includes working extensively in strategy, organizational design (including governance structures), sourcing and diligence, as well as development of organizational missions, visions, and values.
 Prior to joining the Bridgespan Group, Sonali was at Bain & Company for more than a decade, working primarily in the healthcare practice while covering a wide range of issues, including growth strategy, organizational and process redesign, and performance improvement.